 Please note: the main body of the text should not contain any elements that may indicate the identity of the author(s).
 This means that, among other things, if you wish to make a reference to your previous research projects/publications, you should use the same style as when referencing to research/publications of any other authors.

 The elements such as: author’s name, contact information and affiliation, as well as sources of tables/figures/photographs will be removed by the Editorial Team before sending the paper to external reviewers.

 The manuscript should be send as 1 file.
 The file with your article should be named using the first author's surname without special characters and should not contain spaces.
 The file should be divided into the following sections:

 I. Title page I, containing: author's name, author's affiliation, professional title/degree/academic title and the author's contact information (e-mail address).
 If the article is a work of more than one author, the ‘*’ symbol should indicate the corresponding author.
 Acknowledgements, if any, should also be made in this section.

 II.
-Title page II containing: the title, abstract (up to 200 words) and keywords (up to 6).
+Title page II containing: the title, abstract (up to 200 words, one paragraph only) and keywords (up to 6).